THE MEMBERS OF

 ADEQUACY OF INTERNAL CONTROL SYSTEMS

 The Company has in place well defined and adequate internal controls commensurate withthe size of the Company and the same were operating effectively throughout the year.
 Theinternal control systems operate through well documented Standard Operating Procedurespolicies and process guidelines.
 These are designed to ensure that transactions areconducted and authorized within defined authority limit commensurate with the level ofresponsibility for each functional area.
-The Company's accounting and reporting guidelinesensure that transactions are recorded and reported in conformity with the generallyaccepted accounting principles.
+The Company's accounting and reporting guidelinesensure that the transactions are recorded and reported in conformity with the generallyaccepted accounting principles.

 The Company has engaged a professional firm of Accountants with long years ofexperience to carry out the internal audit function.
 The Company has not placed anylimitation on the scope and authority of the internal audit function.
 The internal auditfunction evaluates the efficacy and adequacy of internal control systems its compliancewith operating systems and policies of the Company and accounting procedures at alllocations of the Company.
 To maintain its objectivity effectiveness and independenceinternal audit is being carried out on a quarterly basis and reports thereon along withthe remarks of the process owners on each of the observations of audit are placed beforethe Audit Committee of the Board.
-The Audit Committee reviews each of the internal auditreports as a separate item of agenda along with the internal/statutory auditors and themanagement representatives wherein the Committee gives their advice/suggestions on the auditpoints.
+The Audit Committee reviews each of the Internal Auditreports as a separate item of agenda along with the internal/statutory auditors and themanagement representatives wherein the Committee gives its advice/suggestions on the auditpoints.
 Based on the report of the internal audit as well as the observations of the AuditCommittee the process owners undertake requisite corrective action in their respectiveareas thereby further strengthening the control systems.
 Action Taken Reports are alsoreviewed by the Audit Committee for each actionable item.
 The minutes of the AuditCommittee are reviewed by the Board of Directors.

-The Company has in place adequatefinancial controls commensurate with the size scaleand complexity of its operations.During the year such controls were tested and noreportable material weakness in the design on operations were observed.
-The Company haspolicies and procedures in place for ensuring proper and efficient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.
+INTERNAL CONTROLS OF FINANCIAL REPORTING The Company has in place adequatefinancial controls commensurate with the size scale and complexity of its operations.During the year such controls were tested by the management and no reportable materialweakness in the design or operations was observed.
+The Company has policies and proceduresin place for ensuring proper and efficient conduct of its business safeguarding of itsassets prevention and detection of frauds and errors accuracy and completeness of theaccounting records and timely preparation of reliable financial information.

-The Company has adopted accounting policies which are in line with the AccountingStandards and the Act.
-They are in accordance with the generally accepted accountingprinciples in India.
-Changes in policies if required are made in consultation with theauditors and are approved by the Audit Committee.
-The Board is of the view thatappropriate procedures and controls are operating effectively and monitoring proceduresare in place.
+The Company has adopted accounting policies which are in line with the AccountingStandards and the Companies Act and with the generally accepted accounting principles inIndia.
+Changes in policies if required are made in consultation with the auditors andare approved by the Audit Committee.
+The Board is of the view that appropriate proceduresand controls are operating effectively and monitoring procedures are in place.

 RESPONSIBILITY STATEMENT OF DIRECTORS